 Sometimes, coupons like the $1 Wet N Wild coupons (which are money-makers whenever they appear) are only available in the Sunday edition papers.

 Other inserts that run in the weekly 'free' papers here may not have these coupons at all, or may have a more restrictive version of the coupon.

 How do I tell which inserts I bought?

-If you are buying inserts from a provider other than the Express-News, chances are good you do not have the Sunday edition inserts.
+If you are buying inserts from a provider other than your local newspaper, chances are good you do not have the Sunday edition inserts.